-Keys Ranch is located deep inside Joshua Tree National Park and only viewable by special tours during certain times of the year.
-William F. Keys and his family built this homestead and surrounding buildings from 1910 until Keys death in 1969.
+Keys Ranch is located deep inside Joshua Tree National Park and is only viewable by special tours during certain times of the year.
 The site is a testament to those rugged individuals that chose to settle in the Mojave Desert.
+William F. Keys and his family built this homestead and surrounding buildings from 1910 until Keys died in 1969.

 20. Tin Roof Rusted

 Along with the sheds, mining equipment, and wagons are several old cars.
-The stories behind these vehicles just out here randomly scattered in the desert are as interesting as they are odd.
+The stories behind these vehicles just out here randomly scattered in the desert are as attractive as they are odd.

 21. Pocono Paradise?

 Deep in the Pocono Mountains is the sweeping Penn Hills Resort.
 The site was first opened as a Tavern in 1944.
-It grew to a full 500-acre resort with over 100 rooms in the 1960s.
-It closed in 2009, just 2 months after its 102-year-old owner passed away.
+It grew to an entire 500-acre resort with over 100 rooms in the 1960s.
+It closed in 2009, just two months after its 102-year-old owner died.

 22. Shagadelic Baby Yeah!

 With its round beds, heart-shaped whirlpool tubs, and mirrored ceilings, Penn Hills was billed as a “Paradise of Pocono Pleasure” and a place of “Unbridled Passion.”
 It was well known as the swinging ’60s place to be.
 A reputation that grew right up until its closing.

 23. A Wrinkle in Pine